 Hello everyone, and welcome to another Singaporean review!
 This Saturday, I’m reviewing the fit and craftsmanship of the tuxedo I had commissioned from Ehkay Corner Tailors.

 Without further ado, let’s see how the fit turned out!
-Do note – all below photos are unedited, and taken with natural lighting.
+Do note – all photos below are unedited and taken with natural lighting.
 What you see is what it looks like in real life.

 Ehkay Corner Tailors – the Fit